emilyallegretti/allie-cse5911/README.md

 - a db folder containing a recent copy of the ECHO database.
 A fallback of the current system is that an updated database needs to be manually uploaded to this folder to replace the older db version.
 In the future, possibly Allie could connect to the ECHO database directly to collect log data in real time so that training data is always up-to-date.
 - Component directories that contain class definitions of children/subcomponents of that directory
     - Events:
         - The first "layer" of Allie.
-Events are objects representing the various types of page interaction logs that are collected by ECHO, all inheriting from parent abstract class Event.
-Events can be sorted into Pandas dataframes and further filtered based on user id, etc.
+Events are objects representing the various types of page interaction logs that are collected by ECHO's database--entering pages, playing a video, clicking on slides, etc.--, all inheriting from parent abstract class Event.
+Each Event subclass contains attributes from the database that characterize it--timestamp, necessary video or slide IDs when applicable, associated user id, etc. Events can be sorted into Pandas dataframes and further filtered based on user id, etc.
     - EventContainers:
         - DataFrame representation of a chronological sequence of Event objects filtered for a specific user and action/indicator (i.e. an instance of VideoWatchSequence encapsulates a sequence of video pause/play events for a specific user and video.
 An instance of MicroblogVisitsSequence encapsulates a sequence of visits to the Microblogs page for a specific user id).
     - Posts: